BITSS/ACRE/README.md

 ## Identifying Analytical Choices
 As part of the requirements to [demonstrate comprehension of the paper and the code](requirements_comprehension.md) researchers conducting the reproduction will be asked to record all the analytical choices identified during the code review process.
 This is done in two steps: first adding comment lines into the code files where an analytic choice are found, and second, compiling those analytic choices into a standardized data set.

-In your copy of the replication code, add the comment `“# ANALYTICAL CHOICE OF TYPE….
+In your copy of the replication code, add the comment `“# ANALYTICAL CHOICE OF TYPE ____.
 RECORDED FOR THE FIRST TIME [HERE or IN "FILE_NAME-LINE_NUMBER"]”` above each analytical choice detected in the code.
 Possible types of analytical choices include (but are not limited to):

 - Analytical choices in data cleaning code:
   - Variable definition